nih-cfde/training-and-engagement/docs/Common-Fund-Tools/IDG.md

 * Link to tool: <https://youtu.be/a0tbojE9DEU>
 * Link to video: <https://youtu.be/a0tbojE9DEU>

-## Converting PubMed searches to Drug Sets with the DrugShot Appyter
+## Converting PubMed Searches to Drug Sets with the DrugShot Appyter

 [![DrugShot](../images/drugshotYT_1.png)](https://youtu.be/m2bVYhF7MHo)